What usually matters most after an amputation

 Amputation claim FAQs

-Does amputation usually meet the 31% WPI highest-needs threshold in NSW?
+Does an amputation automatically meet the highest-needs threshold in NSW?

 Can workers compensation pay for advanced prosthetics in NSW?